LICE infestation have them? treatment success? prevent the COMB

 Repellents

-You´d expect that using repellents is a smart thing preventing head lice infestations, but the high toxicity of these repellents make them in fact useless Burgess IF 1995 Vander Stichele RH 2001, Folia Pharmacotherapeutica 1998, Canyon DV et al 2007.
+You’d expect that using repellents is a smart thing preventing infestations of head lice, but the high toxicity of these repellents make them in fact useless ().
 No one should be treated ‘just in case’.
-This leads to potential resistance of head lice to these chemicals.
-And shampoos containing insecticides can be toxic and so may cause real health problems.
+This leads to potential resistance of head lice to these chemicals and shampoos containing insecticides can be toxic and so may cause real health problems.
 Preventive treatment does not make sense.
-Shampooing the hair with topical insecticides to avoid lice, is a waist of energy.
-The shampoo could irritate, cause itch and you could wrongly suspect a new lice invasion.
+Shampooing the hair with medicated shampoo to avoid lice, is a waist of energy.
+The shampoo could irritate, cause itch and you would wrongly suspect a new lice invasion.
 From: http://www.gezondheid.be/index.cfm?fuseaction=art&art_id=370.

 Plant repellents have hardly been examined.
-And the effect did not last long.
-Plants, whose essential oils do repel lice are citronella, cedar, verbena, geranium, lavender, pine, cajeputi, cinnamon, , rosemary, basil, thyme, garlic, peppermint, ginger, tea tree oil Quarles W 1996, Brown M., 1997, Barnard DR 1999, Duke J. 2002 Prajapati V et al 2005, Canyon DV et al 2007.
+And the effect from working substances, did not last long.
+Plants, whose essential oils do repel lice are citronella, cedar, verbena, geranium, lavender, pine, cajeputi, cinnamon, , rosemary, basil, thyme, garlic, peppermint, ginger, tea tree oil ().

 Tea tree and peppermint proved to be the best.
 Even better than DEET but still not good enough think Canyon DV et al (2007).

-People used to protect their children against head lice infestations with lavender oil Mumcuogli et al 1996.
-Treating with citronella clearly does have a result but some children had complaints about this remedy Mumcuoglu KY et al 2004.
+Previously lavender oil was used to protect children against infestations of head lice ().
+Treating with citronella clearly does have a result but some children had complaints about this remedy ().

 For fanatics: see the REPELLENT FACTSHEET about DEET (N,N-diethyltoluamide) in the JOURNAL OF PESTICIDE REFORM/ FALL 2005 • VOL. 25, NO. 3 (http://www.pesticide.org/DEET.pdf ) Attention: Combining DEET with permethrin, is ask for trouble.
 See: Permethrin.